Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Auxiliary estimates

 Next, we turn our attention to the solution operator $S_z^{(v)}:=S_z^V|_{\Gamma^{\e}_v}$ and the corresponding harmonic lift $\Pi^{(v)}:=\Pi_V|_{\Gamma^{\e}_v}$.
 The two are clearly related by the formula

-In order to bound the norm of $\Pi^{(v)}$, we first consider the corresponding Zaremba problem on $Q_{v}^0$.
-We follow by relating the norm of the corresponding Poisson operator to the least Steklov eigenvalue of the bi-Laplacian, following the blueprint of \cite{Kuttler}, based in turn on Fichera's principle of duality, see \cite{Fichera}.
-Since the boundary of $Q_{v}^0$ is non-smooth, in doing so we follow the generalisations developed in \cite{Gazzola_non_smooth,Auchmuty}, with obvious modifications required in passing from Dirichlet to Zaremba setup.
+In order to bound the norm of $\Pi^{(v)}$, we can follow, e.g., the following approach.
+First, consider the corresponding Zaremba problem on $Q_{v}^0$.
+We proceed by relating the norm of the corresponding Poisson operator to the least Steklov eigenvalue of the bi-Laplacian, following the blueprint of \cite{Kuttler}, based in turn on Fichera's duality principle, see \cite{Fichera}.
+Since the boundary of $Q_{v}^0$ is non-smooth, in doing so we follow the generalisations developed in \cite{Gazzola_non_smooth,Auchmuty}, with obvious modifications required when passing from the Dirichlet to Zaremba setup.
 The estimate for the said Steklov eigenvalue is then taken from the norm of the compact embedding of $H^2(Q_{v}^0)$ to the traces of normal derivatives on the contact plates, see e.g. \cite{Gazzola}.
-Rescaling back to $Q_v$, we obtain \begin{lemma} The following estimate holds:
+Rescaling back to $Q_v$, we obtain the following auxiliary result.